pop-os/firmware-manager/README.md

 ### C API

-The Rust library also supports C interface with FFI rules in the Makefile for gnerating a dynamic C library with `pkg-config` support.
+The Rust library also supports C interface with FFI rules in the Makefile for generating a dynamic C library with `pkg-config` support.
 This is integrated in GNOME Settings on Pop!_OS.

 ```sh
 make ffi prefix=/usr